Summerville’s new ordinance could ban panhandling and solicitations

 SUMMERVILLE S.C.
-(WCBD)–The Summerville town council is hearing from residents and the police department Thursday about the possible banning of panhandling on the roads.
+(WCBD) – Summerville town council is considering an ordinance that would prohibit panhandlers on roadways.

-Town leaders will have their first vote on a proposed ordinance prohibiting soliciting and panhandling on roadways and medians.
+Town leaders held the first reading during a Thursday meeting on whether to ban peddlers, charitable solicitors, buskers, and panhandlers in roadway meetings.
+They also heard from residents and the police department on the matter.

-This initiative was brought to the Summerville Police Department when travelers started expressing their concerns about the safety of drivers and pedestrians.
+This initiative was brought to the Summerville Police Department when area residents started expressing their concerns about the safety of drivers and pedestrians.

-Jashea Hollis, a Summerville resident, expressed his concerns and ideas on how the town could use the support to protect pedestrians and drivers.
+Jashea Hollis, a Summerville resident, shared concerns and ideas on how the town could use the support to protect pedestrians and drivers.

 “I’ll say with the new amendment coming, it’ll be a good idea just because the safety of not only the pedestrians who are going to be occupying that area but also the drivers who are going to be occupying that median as well to do turns or whatever the case may be,” said Hollis.

-After hearing about the concerns, Summerville Police Chief Doug Wright brought the issues to the town council, and many members agreed that a change to protect the people was needed.
+After hearing from residents, Summerville Police Chief Doug Wright brought the issues to the town council, and many members agreed that a change to protect the people was needed.

 Russ Touchberry, A town council member, agreed that the panhandlers and drivers are the number one concern.
 He felt like that was the town’s priority.